drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### SAR Observations in a 4-Anilino-Quinazolines Series
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The hypothesis put forward on the previous page does not hold since the O- and the S-analogs of the initial lead proved to be potent EGF-R kinase inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/sar-observations-4-anilino-quinazolines-series-c27558d7'><i class='fa fa-play' aria-hidden='true'></i></button>The hypothesis put forward on the previous page does not hold since the O- and the S-analogs of the initial lead proved to be potent EGF-R kinase inhibitors.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.